Meyer-J/hana-developer-cli-tool-example/README.md

 Options:
-  -c, --container, --Container     Container Name                       [string] -g, --group, --Group             Container Group Name [string] [default: empty] -s, --save, --Save               Save Credentials to default-env.json
+  -c, --container, --Container     Container Name                       [string] -g, --group, --Group             Container Group Name [string] [default: empty]
+      --setUserGroup, --userGrp    Set this parameter to false to avoid that the container's DT and RT users are assigned to a user group.
+To avoid 'missing privilege'
+                                   errors in case your instance does not use user groups.
+                                                       [boolean] [default: true]
+  -s, --save, --Save               Save Credentials to default-env.json
                                                        [boolean] [default: true]
   -e, --encrypt, --Encrypt, --ssl  Encrypt connections (required for SAP HANA